High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

 Finally we briefly comment on the reported onset of anomalous Hall effect \cite{Yang2020,Yu2021,Zhou2022} and change in muon spin relaxation below $T^*$ \cite{YuLi2021,Mielke2022,Khasanov2022}.
 Indeed, the anomalous Hall effect is a direct measure of ferromagnetic order.
 However, in general it implies a finite value at zero applied magnetic field.
-However, all reported AHE on \CVS show a zero effect at zero magnetic field.
-In that respect this AHE is not strictly related to spontaneous TRSB effect and may come from non-TRSB chiral effects \cite{Konig2019}.
+Yet, all reports of AHE in \CVS show no Hall resistance at zero magnetic field.
+In that respect this AHE is not strictly related to spontaneous TRSB effect and may come from non-TRSB chiral effects \cite{Konig2019} or change in carrier density and mobility due to charge order.
 Another set of experiments which are at odds with our results involve $\mu$-Sr measurements, and in particular the study in \cite{Mielke2022} where a TRSB is inferred from a rather small change through a sharp onset in muons relaxation below $T^*$ at zero field, followed by an almost temperature independent trend at low temperatures.
 Indeed, as a purely magnetic probe, $\mu$Sr is not directly sensitive to charge order and thus a change in relaxation might be interpreted as evidence for TRSB in the electronic system.
 However, $\mu$Sr does sense the presence of charge order via the magnetic dipolar coupling of the muons with the host nuclei at zero or low magnetic fields (see e.g. \cite{Sonier2014}).
 In particular, since the zero and low field effect in the $\mu$Sr studies is abrupt and follows in trend the structural transition \cite{Song2022}, it is likely to induce a change in the muons' preferred ``rest positions'' above and below $T^*$, which will show up as change in relaxation rates.
 While an all-electronic spontaneous TRSB buildup mechanism for the CDW \cite{Denner2021} is in principle not inconsistent with the $\mu$Sr data deeper in the CDW phase, the abruptness in the $\mu$Sr response at the transition cannot solely be reconciled from this angle, and suggests a pivotal role of phonon-mediated CDW formation related to a structural first order transition.
-Furthermore, the in-field enhancement of the signal in magnetic field seem to follow the NMR results, which again cannot directly point to a spontaneous TRSB.
+Furthermore, the in-field enhancement of the signal in magnetic field seems to follow the NMR results, which again cannot directly point to a spontaneous TRSB.